MAKE IT WORK

 Recovery Budget

-The budget for the Recovery Subsystem includes all the hardware necessary for the housings, but also includes new avionics systems including things like the TeleMegas or Raven4s.
-It will also include all the components to deploy the parachutes successfully including the chute protectors, deployment bags, and shock cords.
-The total estimated cost of the Recovery components is around $4,400.
+The budget for the recovery subsystem included all the hardware necessary for the housings, as well as new avionics systems such as the TeleMegas and GPS units.
+It also included all the components needed to successfully deploy the parachutes, including chute protectors, deployment bags, and shock cords.
+The total estimated cost of the recovery components was approximately $3,172.89.

 Payload Budget

-The Payload budget includes the new FPV camera, the new GoPro camera, some necessary electronic components and anti static kits to make sure none of the components short circuit.
-The total estimated cost of the Payload subsystem components is around $1,050.
+The payload budget included the new FPV camera, batteries, video camera, and necessary electronic components.
+The total estimated cost of the payload subsystem components was approximately $988.00.

 Funding Opportunities